-TDE 5: Accessing Student Learning Not observed Poor Below average Average Very good Outstand- ing TPE 5: Assessing Student Learning observed average good iiig Uses different types of assessments, formal and informal.
+TPE 5: Assessing Student Learning Not observed Poor Below average Average Very good Outstand- ing Uses different types of assessments, formal and informal.
 Understands the purpose and use of different assessments in the instructional cycle, and analyzes data.
 (5.1, 5.2) Involves students in self-assessment and reflection.
 (5.3) Uses technology to support assessment and communication.
 (5.4) Uses assessment information in a timely manner.
 (5.5) Works with specialists to interpret assessment results for ELs and students with disabilities (IEP, IFSP, TEP, 504 plans).
 Uses information to plan instruction.
 (5.6, 5.7, 5.8) Comments (optional) TPE 6: Developing as a Professional Educator Not observed Poor Below average Average Very good Outstand- ing Engages in self-reflection.
 Actively seeks and accepts feedback from others.
 Reflects on one's teaching to establish professional learning goals and make progress to improve.
 (6.1, 6.3) Recognizes personal biases.
 Exhibits positive dispositions of caring, support, acceptance, and fairness.
 (6.2) Communicates effectively with colleagues, and families to support student learning.
 (6.4) Demonstrates professionalism in all aspects of student learning and management.
 Models ethical conduct.
 (6.5) Enacts professional responsibilities such as mandated reporter, professional conduct, proper use of social media and other digital platforms.
 (6.6) Comments (optional): Summary Comments At mid-point, please summarize strengths and specific areas for growth.
-At end of placement, in lieu of summary comments the Cooperating Teacher may choose to write a and attach a letter of recomme ndation.
-This evaluation has been reviewed by the Student Teacher: Date: This evaluation has been reviewed by the College Supervisor:
+At end of placement, in lieu of summary comments the Cooperating Teacher may choose to write and attach a letter of recomme ndation.
+At the or placement, in field of summary comments the cooperating reacher may choose to write a and attach a loutel Ol Teconinie ndauOII.
+This evaluation has been reviewed by the Student Teacher: Date: This evaluation has been reviewed by the College Supervisor: Date: